mjbeauchamp/my-trek-server/README.md

 npm run dev
 ```

-The server should start and automatically connect to your MongoDB instance.
+The server should start and connect to your MongoDB instance.

 ## NOTES

-- All routes that modify user data are protected via JWTs issued by Auth0.
+- All routes that modify or retrieve user-specific data are protected using Auth0 JWT authentication.
-- The database schema is flexible but constrained: users have multiple gear lists, each with an array of items.
+- The user gear list database schema is flexible but constrained.
+Users can have multiple gear lists.
+Each gear list contains list metadata and an array of gear items.
-- This project is designed as a portfolio application demonstrating basic backend structure, authentication, and API design, rather than production-scale optimizations.
+- This project is designed as a portfolio application demonstrating basic backend structure, authentication, and API design, rather than full production-scale optimizations.

 ## FUTURE IMPROVEMENTS

 - Addition of automated testing for routes and controllers
 - Scalability improvements including data caching and paginated data fetching
 - More robust validation and sanitization of data
-- Separation of gear list item endpoints for better scalability

 ## API ENDPOINTS

-### User
+### User - AUTHENTICATED ROUTE

 - **POST** `/api/user` – Create or sync user profile.
-(No user data currently required for client functionality, so user not returned.)
+(No user database data is currently required for client functionality, so user is not returned to client.)

 ### Gear Lists - AUTHENTICATED ROUTES